webignition/website-sitemap-finder/README.md

 Overview
 ---------

-Finds the sitemap content for a given site, first by checking what is referenced in robots.txt and then checking the site root for sitemap.(xml|txt).
+Find the URLs for sitemaps for a given site.
+URLs are extracted from robots.txt.
+If none are present, sitemap.xml and sitemap.txt are assumed.

 Usage
 -----